 Don't Care About the Customer

 There's an expression that is attributed to John Maxwell that says, "People don't care how much you know until they know how much you care."
 If there is one important part of customer service, it is that you care – and the customer knows it.
 Apathy kills the relationship and true caring and concern for the customer trumps all.

 Don't Listen to the Customer

 Customers want to be heard, and equally as important, understood.
-It's one thing to make an error on an invoice.
-It may irritate the customer a bit to have to call and spend time getting it resolved.
+It's one thing to make an error on a meal.
+It may irritate the customer a bit to have to spend time getting it resolved.
 But if you have a problem that is due to a breakdown in communication, well that is the worst Moment of Misery you can have with your customer.
 The customer will say, "I don't like doing business with them.
 They just don't listen and understand me."

 Don't Respond to the Customer

 It is so frustrating to leave a message on the phone, send an email or a Tweet, and get no response.
 A bad customer service situation gets worse when the company doesn't respond to the complaint or problem.